 Certainly, CFAL’s training the trainer courses have online training information, and online quizzes for self- assessment.
 But there is no online competence testing when students learn how to train.
 At 7 points in CFAL training, one-to- one interaction occurs with an expert through test submission and feedback.
 Feedback is given in writing on each of the 7 submission tests.
 These "tests" are actually the workshop the participant is building for his or her training program.
 After assessing the participants' knowledge of how to teach adults, feedback is given on submitted Objectives, Content Organization (not the specific content details), Learning Designs, Facilitation Questions, and Evaluation procedures.
 Participants are given the opportunity to re-do submitted work, with guidance, until each category meets Adult Education standards and the Objectives CFAL.

-To successfully complete this course, you must effectively develop a training program for employees.
+To successfully complete this course, you must effectively develop a training program, CEU program, or workshop for adults.

 When you learn how to train during CFAL courses, participants may choose to refine a course they are currently teaching or develop a new course they plan to teach in the future.

 This includes understanding and establishing

 - Course Objectves

 - Participant and Course Evaluation.